Contribution to the Legal Sector Programme 2019 - 2023

 (3) Bhutan’s Corruption Perception Index improves from 68/100 in 2018 to 69/100 in 2023.

 At least 80 judges and justice sector officials will have better understanding and capacities in specialised areas such as family law, women rights, victim protection as well as environmental and commercial law.

 At least 120 prosecutors and officials from the Office of the Attorney General and the police will have strengthened practical and theoretical skills in areas such as rendering legal advice, drafting of legislation, international law, human rights (focus on women and children rights), cybercrime, financial crime, anti-terrorism and general management and planning.

-At least 600 officials working in the justice sector will have received specific training on ethics and integrity management.
+At least 600 officials working in the justice sector and 910 facilitators of Early Childhood Care and Development Centres will have received specific training on ethics and integrity management.